NOTIF-API/scp-600v/README.md

 # permission's
 > s6.spawn - can an admin give himself the scp-600 role
 > s6.debug - can admin allow accses to use debug command
+> s6.list - can admin allow get list of active players

 # Configs
 ```yaml